TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.41.md

 ---

-But give for alms those things which are within; and behold, all things are clean unto you.
+But give for gifts to the needy those things which are within, and behold, all things will be clean to you.